anaantonn/Tema-Ferma-Animale/README.md

 ## Installation

-To compile this program:
+1. To compile this program:

     ```bash
-    python src/main.py
+    g++ main.cpp -o main.out
     ```

-To run the program:
+2. To run the program:

     ```bash
     ./main.out